-Congratulations on your decision to explore the unlimited opportunities available in the evergrowing profession of "Professional Barber Styling."
-You can come in anytime and speak with our career counselors about your future objectives.
-You may begin by attending one of our classes or meeting with our staff, who will be eager to answer any questions you may have.
-You can observe our students and instructors creating new styles on our clinic floor or sit in on one of our theory classes.
-We believe in our motto that "The Training and Education" always makes a difference, making One Stop Academy an incredible school of choice!
+Congratulations on your decision to explore the unlimited opportunities that are available in the ever-growing profession of "Professional Barber Styling".
+You are welcome to come in anytime and speak with our career counselors concerning your future objectives.
+You may begin by attending one of our classes, or by meeting with our staff, who will be eager to answer any questions you may have.
+You can observe both our students and instructors creating new styles on our clinic floor or sit in on one of our theory classes.
+We believe in our motto that, "The Training and Education" always makes the difference, and that is what makes One Stop Academy an awesome school of choice!
 We recommend that you read this catalog carefully.
-It explains the laws of Barber Styling in the State Boards of North Carolina.
-It answers all your questions concerning eligibility, tuition and fees, refunds, rules and regulations, holidays, faculty, enrollment, absences, and more.
+It explains the laws of Barber Styling in the State Boards of North Carolina, as well as answers all of your questions concerning eligibility, tuition and fees, refunds, rules and regulations, holidays, faculty, enrollment, absences, and much more.